bytedance/ibot/README.md

 - `GPUS` is total GPUs needed for the evaluation.
 If the amount required `GPUS` exceed that of `MAX_GPUS` (GPUs for each node). `GPUS` should be able to split into `GPUS_PER_NODE x TOTAL_NODES`.
 - Other additional arguments can directly appended after these required ones.
 For example, `--lr 0.001`.

-For example, the following commands will automatically evaluate the models on K-NN and linear probing benchmark after the pre-training with `student` and `teacher` model distributed across 2 nodes.
+For example, the following command will automatically evaluate the models on K-NN and linear probing benchmark after the pre-training with `student` and `teacher` model distributed across 2 nodes:
 ```
 TOTAL_NODES=2 NODE_ID=0 ./run.sh imagenet_pretrain+imagenet_knn+imagenet_linear vit_small student,teacher 16 // the first node
 TOTAL_NODES=2 NODE_ID=1 ./run.sh imagenet_pretrain+imagenet_knn+imagenet_linear vit_small student,teacher 16 // the second node